-- There must be sufficient evidence for a reasonable prospect of conviction.
-This means that it is more likely than not that the person will be convicted.
+The PPS must consider there is enough evidence to charge someone, whether the evidence can be used in court, and whether the evidence is reliable and credible.
+There must be sufficient evidence for a ‘reasonable prospect of conviction’.
 (This is different to the way a court decides whether to convict a person.
 A court should convict someone only if there is enough evidence to make the court sure they are guilty.)

-- If there is enough evidence, it must also be in the public interest to prosecute.
-If someone has died as a result of a crime, a prosecution is normally in the public interest.
+If someone has died as a result of a crime, a prosecution is usually in the public interest.

 Following a review of the evidence, the PPS selects the most appropriate charge to reflect the seriousness and extent of any offending.

 The PPS acts on behalf of the public interest, not on behalf of victims or victims’ families.
-However, when deciding if a prosecution is in the public interest, the public prosecutors should take into account any views that you or others have expressed in Victim Personal Statements (see below).
+However, when deciding if a prosecution is in the public interest, the public prosecutors should take into account any views that you or others have expressed.

 Whether or not a criminal prosecution will happen in your case depends on the circumstances of the crash.